IOPConnect

 You will need to upload a copy of your statement of comparability from the European Network of Information Centres (ENIC) along with copies of your degree certificates as part of your application.

-Non-UK trainees should read Train to teach in England: non-UK applicants.
+Non-UK trainees should read Train to teach in England as a non-UK citizen.
 It is strongly advised that non-UK trainees secure an offer of a teacher training place before they apply for a scholarship as the training provider will confirm eligibility for funding.

 Teacher training providers and the Get into Teaching service can both help and advise on matters of funding eligibility.